GitLab Runner Helm Chart

 • Introduced in 16.1.

-To register a runner that was created in the GitLab UI, you specify the runnerToken in values.yml.
-The runnerToken is displayed briefly in the UI when you create the runner.
+To register a runner created in the GitLab UI, you specify the runnerToken in values.yml.
+GitLab shows the runnerToken briefly in the UI when you create the runner.

-It can be a security risk to store tokens in values.yml, especially if you commit these to git.
-Instead, you can store the values of these tokens inside of a Kubernetes secret, and then update the runners.secret value in values.yml with the name of the secret.
+It can be a security risk to store tokens in values.yml, especially if you commit these to Git.
+Instead, you can store the values of these tokens in a Kubernetes secret, and then update the runners.secret value in values.yml with the name of the secret.

 If you have an existing registered runner and want to use that, set the runner-token with the token used to identify that runner.
 If you want to have a new runner registered you can set the runner-registration-token with a registration token (deprecated).